MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x1e--kmode-exception-not-handled.md

 Cause
 -----

-This is a common bug check.
-To interpret it, you must identify which exception was generated.
+To interpret this bug check, you must identify which exception was generated.

 Common exception codes include: